 I am a professor of environmental history at Georgetown University.
 In my teaching and research, I bridge the humanities and the sciences to explore how societies have thrived - or suffered - in the face of dramatic changes in the natural world.
 I hope to glean lessons from the past that will help us confront our imminent future.
 I use public and digital histories to bring these lessons to journalists, policymakers, and the general public.

-In a forthcoming book, The Frigid Golden Age (Cambridge University Press), I explain how one society - the Dutch Republic - thrived as others faltered when volcanic eruptions and changes in solar radiation cooled Earth's climate between the sixteenth and eighteenth centuries.
+In a new book, The Frigid Golden Age (Cambridge University Press), I explain how one society - the Dutch Republic - thrived as others faltered when volcanic eruptions and changes in solar radiation cooled Earth's climate between the sixteenth and eighteenth centuries.
 I am currently working on two new books: Civilization and the Cosmos (Harvard University Press), which traces how environmental changes in outer space helped shape the course of human history, and Coping with Climate Change, which unearths examples of societies that thrived amid natural and anthropogenic climate changes over the past millennium.

 Click here to send me a message.